Home Medical Malpractice Emergency Room Error

 What Are Common Emergency Room Errors?

-Medical professionals are held to a higher standard, because when they make a mistake, a patient could develop a serious illness – perhaps kidney failure, which will require a transplant or dialysis for the rest of the patient’s life -- or die.
-There are several emergency rooms errors that are more common than others:
+Medical professionals are held to a higher standard because when they make a mistake, a patient could develop a serious illness—such as kidney failure, which requires a kidney transplant or dialysis for the rest of the patient’s life or cause death.

-Delay in treatment: A seemingly minor injury, like a bite from a small dog, can turn into a serious problem when not treated correctly.
+Delay in treatment: A seemingly minor injury, like a bite from a small dog, can turn into a serious problem when not treated timely.
 Even a small dog has dangerous bacteria in its mouth, and without treatment, the patient can develop a deadly infection.
-Medical professionals must be able to spot illness and injuries that could become serious and treat them quickly.
+Medical professionals must be able to spot illnesses and injuries that could become serious and treat them quickly.

 Incorrect diagnosis: What is wrong with a patient?
 It is a doctor’s job to find out.
 The diagnosis helps other medical professionals administer the proper treatment, ensuring that the patient recovers.
-However, when a diagnosis is incorrect, then the treatment will be incorrect as well, meaning that the patient will not be getting the help he or she needs.
+However, when a diagnosis is incorrect, the treatment will be incorrect as well, meaning that the patient will not be getting the help they need.

 Improperly trained staff: Doctors and nurses study hard to earn their licenses, and for good reason.
-When medical staff are not properly trained, they can make serious mistakes, such as misreading a chart, giving the incorrect medication, or even discharging a patient before he or she has been properly assessed.
+When medical staff are not properly trained, they can make serious mistakes, such as misreading a chart, giving incorrect medication, or even discharging a patient before they have been properly assessed.

 Improper discharge: Some hospitals are quick to release patients.
-This may be because a patient cannot afford treatment, because a staff member did not believe a patient was actually sick, or because a patient was improperly diagnosed and is presumed to be healthy when he is not.
-When a patient is discharged, he or she will no longer be given medical support, and it could result in the development of a serious illness, or the worsening of injuries.
+This may be because a patient could not afford treatment, a staff member did not believe a patient was actually sick, or a patient was improperly diagnosed and presumed to be healthy when they were not.
+When a patient is discharged, they will no longer be given medical support, and this could result in a serious illness or the worsening of injuries.

 As with any form of medical malpractice, emergency room errors are not acceptable.
 If you have suffered an emergency room error, under the law, you have the right to file a claim against the liable parties and receive proper compensation.